-- To comply with the capital requirements set by the regulators of the financial markets where the entities within the group operate; - To safeguard the Group's ability to continue as a going concern so that it can continue to provide returns for stockholder and benefits for other stakeholders; and - To maintain a strong and efficient capital base consistent with the Group's risk profile, strategic objectives to support the development of its business.
+- To comply with the capital requirements set by the regulators of the financial markets where the entities within the group operate; - To safeguard the Group's ability to continue as a going concern so that it can continue to provide returns for stockholder and benefits for other stakeholders; and - To maintain a strong and efficient capital base consistent with the Company's risk profile, strategic objectives to support the development of its business.

-MIL is subject to regulatory capital standards issued by the Financial Services Commission (FSC) which, are largely guided by international criteria set by the Basel Committee on Banking Supervision (BCBS).
-The FSC requires the entity to hold a specified level of regulatory capital and to maintain the following:
+Mayberry is subject to regulatory capital standards issued by the Financial Services Commission (FSC) which, are largely guided by international criteria set by the Basel Committee on Banking Supervision (BCBS).
+FSC,.
+The FSC requires the Company to hold a specified level of regulatory capital and to maintain the following:

-- a minimum ratio of total regulatory capital to total risk weighted assets of 10%, - and capital to total assets ratio of 6%.
+- a minimum ratio of total regulatory capital to total risk weighted assets of 10%. - and capital to total assets ratio of 6%.

-At year end, MIL was in compliance with all externally imposed capital requirements to which it is subject.
+At year end, the Company's was in compliance with all external externally imposed capital requirements to which it is exposed.

-Through the capital management framework, capital adequacy and regulatory capital are monitored by the Group's management, employing techniques based on the guidelines developed by the FSC.
+Through the capital management framework, capital adequacy and regulatory capital are monitored by the Company's management, employing techniques based on the guidelines developed by the FSC.

 The required information including early warning ratios is filed with the regulator at the stipulated intervals.

-In addition, MIL is subject to bi-annual Stress Testing by the Financial Services Commission to determine if capital is sufficient to absorb losses during economic and financial market stress as well as effective capital planning processes.
+In addition, the Company is subject to bi-annual Stress Testing by the Financial Services Commission to determine if capital is sufficient to absorb losses during economic and financial market stress as well as effective capital planning processes.

-MIL's capital adequacy ratios have passed all individual and combined shocks applied to its balance sheet data in the bi-annual stress tests.
-Passing the bi-annual stress tests underscores the Group's commitment to a sustained capital planning process that satisfies the expectations of our stakeholders.
+The Company's capital adequacy ratios have passed all individual and combined shocks applied to its balance sheet data in the bi-annual stress tests.
+Passing the bi-annual stress tests underscores the Company's commitment to a sustained capital planning process that satisfies the expectations of our stakeholders.

-MIL remains adequately capitalized well in excess of the minimum regulatory capital adequacy requirements which further underscores the strength and resilience of the business and is a key component of the Group's growth strategy.
+The Company remains adequately capitalized well in excess of the minimum regulatory capital adequacy requirements which further underscores the strength and resilience of the business and is a key component of the Company's growth strategy.